-The next visit to Hierve el agua and its petrified cascade is magnificent.
-This little halt was magical.
+The next visit to Hierve El Agua and its petrified cascade is magnificent.
+This halt here was magical.
 Suddenly, a 20-minute thunderstorm struck us!
 Here we are more than soaked!
 A little tasting of mezcal to forget this incident and it left again.
 We also discover the whole process of manufacture, which is very interesting.

 In the evening, we departure for Tuxtla.
 The journey lasts more than 10 hours.

-As we arrive at Tuxtla, we are already on the pier Curzo.
+As we arrive at Tuxtla, we are already on the Corzo pier.
 But we must wait until the boat is full to embark.
-After an hour, we are on the canyon el Sumidero amidst crocodiles.
-In the afternoon, we reach San Cristobal de las casas and once again, we are delighted by this stage of our journey in Mexico.
-The zocalo and the church is superb.
-We continue our tasting of local gastronomy with typical Mexican dishes like quesadillas and sincronizadas!
+After an hour, we are on the canyon El Sumidero amidst crocodiles.
+In the afternoon, we reach San Cristobal de Las Casas.
+Once again, we are delighted by this stage of our journey in Mexico.
+The zocalo and the church are superb.
+We continue our tasting of local gastronomy with typical Mexican dishes like quesadillas and Sincronizada!

 On the way to Palenque